jon-deng/vf-fem/readme.md

 Todo
 --------
+- [] Implement a general interface to compute some summary quantity from a state.
+This would be very useful for post-processing as I always compute some quantities as a function of time.

 - [] Refactor logging.
 I'm pretty sure the way logging is currently used is not proper and will lead to weird behaviour.